 Even in the last century traditional marketers understood that it took several bites of the cherry to get a result.
 Back then it was known as the rule of seven, i.e. it was said to take seven attempts to convert a prospect.

 In today’s digital age where our audience is bombarded with marketing messages from tv, radio, printed media, as well as a plethora of digital platforms from social media to ads that show in search, we need more attempts before we will convert.

 Bearing in mind how fierce the competition is to grab the attention of our potential customers, a strong inbound marketing campaign makes even more sense.
 The rule of seven means that no inbound marketing campaign is complete without a remarketing strategy to follow.

-The principle is simple and well illustrated in this Retargeter illustration below:
+The remarketing technique is simple and well-illustrated in this Retargeter illustration below:

 The beauty of pixels is that they allow us to create lists that categorise our web visitors by their behaviour so we can follow up later with tactics that are more relevant to them.
 For example, if somebody watched a video on our site, it would make sense to grab their attention again using video.